 A lot of people have asked why I haven’t put up my story of why I decided to put SEN talk together.

-I’ll be completely honest, it is something I have put off, I’ve started writing and really struggled to put it down on paper exactly how much this project means to me.
+It is something I have put off, I’ve started writing and really struggled to put it down on paper exactly how much this project means to me.

 I have worked with children for the last decade, all wonderful and beautiful in their own, unique and individual way.
 Some, with difficulties, some without, some with needs, some without speech and some without love.